janeyeon/computerVision2022/README.md

 ## Implementation
 To find the implementation part of our project, notice the `change_color()` function in the `run_nerf.py` file.
+For more concrete explanation, please refer the `team09_report.pdf` uploaded above.
 The specific implementation procedure is as follows

 ### Ground plane shadow